JuliaGraphics/UnicodeGraphics.jl/README.md

 ```

 ## Examples
+By default, `uprint` prints all values greater than zero in an array:
 ```julia
 julia> pac = [
    0 0 0 0 0 0 0 1 1 1 1 1 1 0 0 0 0 0 0 0